flecoqui/TestRESTAPIServices/README.md

 This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/TestRESTAPIServices/master/Docker/Dockerfile.linux) on line.
-The image built from this DockerFile contains only the ASTool binary.
+The image built from this DockerFile contains only the TestWebApp binary.

 For instance below the creation of an image for Linux Alpine which will consume less resource than the default Linux image: